nicholalexander/arkology/README.md

 * Bee feeding, flying, hunger, and nectar harvesting
 * World generation with local elevations and temperatures
 * A very basic terminal based UI
+* Bee ageing, reproduction, and death
+* Statuses of Sleeping, Living, and Dead

 ## Notes on Development